Slovak National Party: History

 The party was founded in December 1989 and perceives itself as an ideological heir to the historical Slovak National Party.
 The party declares its three pillars: Christian, national and social.
 One of the biggest events the SNS has participated in since then was the establishment of an independent Slovakia on 1 January 1993.
 The SNS has had deputies in the Slovak parliament in the years 1990–2002 and 2006–2012.
 The party also had deputies in the Slovak government.
-Marián Andel, Jozef Prokeš, Jaroslav Paška and Ľudovít Černák were in the second Mečiar government (1992–1994), Ján Sitek and Eva Slavkovská in the third Mečiar government (1994–1998) and other deputies were in the government of Robert Fico from 2006–2010 (see below).
+Marián Andel, Jozef Prokeš, Jaroslav Paška and Ľudovít Černák were in the second Mečiar government (1992–1994), Ján Sitek and Eva Slavkovská in the third Mečiar government (1994–1998) and other deputies were in the government of Robert Fico from 2006 to 2010 (see below).

 Between 2001 and 2005 there was a Real Slovak National Party (Pravá slovenská národná strana, PSNS), a party of SNS splinters, which remerged with SNS later.
 Since 2005, there is also a United Slovak National Party (Zjednotená slovenská národná strana, ZSNS), also formed of former SNS members.
 In February 2006, PSNS changed its name into the Slovak National Coalition – Slovak Mutuality (Slovenská národná koalícia – Slovenská vzájomnosť).
 However, only the Slovak National Party is currently relevant.

+In 2006, the SNS was the only Slovakian political party, which did not express his disagreement when a 23-year-old ethnic Hungarian girl was kicked and had the message "Hungarians, go back to the other side of the Danube" and "Death to the parasites" written on her t-shirt.

 In 2008 a €120 million tender for establishing the rules and guidelines and logos for distribution of funds from the European Union, was won by a consortium of firms with close ties to SNS leader Ján Slota.
 The tender notice had been posted for only five days on a bulletin board in the ministry run by the SNS party behind a locked door, which resulted in a single bid.
 Following the scandal, the SNS minister in charge of the contract was fired, and the European Commission has launched an investigation.
 In 2009 SNS proposed a law to create barriers for women seeking abortion in Slovakia.